 On request, SSL resellers can obtain discounts for higher volumes.
 Please see AutoDNS for a detailed price overview of the individual S/MIME certificates.

 The S/MIME certificate i.e. the link for download is always sent to the respective email address that is specified in AutoDNS when ordering.
 The link is valid for 30 days.
-Our Help Center provides instructions on installing S/MIME certificates.
-The configuration is carried out directly in the respective email client.
+The installation is configured directly in the respective email client.
+Instructions for this can be found on the support pages provided by the email client.

 S/MIME has many advantages: